umpireHackathon/umpire/README.md

 ## Authors
-Below are the contributors (both past and present) to the project:
+Below are the contributors to the project:

 - [Andrew](https://github.com/kojomensahonums)
 - [Adobea]()